openradar/erad2022/introductions/getting-started.md

 ### 2. Log into Pangeo Binder
 Next, sign in and authenticate the Pangeo Binder, which is the platform we will use for the workshop:
 - [Pangeo Binder Link](https://aws-uswest2-binder.pangeo.io)

+The JupyterHub instance we use for this course is relatively small in memory and compute power (~10 GB of memory, 2 CPU cores).
+For more information about all of the open computational resrouces available within the Pangeo community, check out the [Pangeo Cloud](https://pangeo.io/cloud.html) documentation.

 ### 3. Launch our Environment
 Now that we have our authentication set up, we can access our content!